-The Media Technology Department has extensive technical facilities at its disposal, centered around a 20-seat dual-platform teaching and production lab with state of the art Mac/Windows workstations, a dedicated electronics teaching and production facility, a Virtual Reality/Augmented Reality lab.
+The Applied Computer Sciences department has extensive technical facilities at its disposal, centered around a 20-seat dual-platform teaching and production lab with state of the art Mac/Windows workstations, a dedicated electronics teaching and production facility, a Virtual Reality/Augmented Reality lab.
 Equipment available includes: SDI switching and confidence monitoring, DJI Inspire One drone, Microsoft Kinect camera kits for 3D sensing, HTC Vive VR system, Microsoft Hololens, digital still and video cameras, portable Mac Pro workstation for video production, extensive projection hardware for media installation, and more.

 Our mission is to provide students with the technical and creative knowledge to meet the challenges of rapidly changing industries, while also preparing them to be professional and exceptional collaborators in the field of media technology.